Night vision: Image intensification

-This magnifies the amount of received photons from various natural sources such as starlight or moonlight.
-Examples of such technologies include night glasses and low light cameras.
+This multiplies the amount of received photons from various natural sources such as starlight or moonlight.
+Examples of such technologies include night vision goggles and low light cameras.
 In the military context, Image Intensifiers are often called "Low Light TV" since the video signal is often transmitted to a display within a control center.
 These are usually integrated into a sensor containing both visible and IR detectors and the streams are used independently or in fused mode, depending on the mission at hand's requirements.

 The image intensifier is a vacuum-tube based device (photomultiplier tube) that can generate an image from a very small number of photons (such as the light from stars in the sky) so that a dimly lit scene can be viewed in real-time by the naked eye via visual output, or stored as data for later analysis.
-While many believe the light is "amplified," it is not.
-When light strikes a charged photocathode plate, electrons are emitted through a vacuum tube and strike the microchannel plate.
-This causes the image screen to illuminate with a picture in the same pattern as the light that strikes the photocathode and on a wavelength the human eye can see.
+When light strikes a charged photocathode plate, electrons are emitted by it in a vacuum tube where they strike the microchannel plate and get multiplied before they hit the phosphor screen.
+This causes the screen to illuminate with a picture in the same pattern as the light that strikes the photocathode and on a wavelength the human eye can see.
 This is much like a CRT television, but instead of color guns the photocathode does the emitting.

 The image is said to become "intensified" because the output visible light is brighter than the incoming light, and this effect directly relates to the difference in passive and active night-vision goggles.
-Currently, the most popular image intensifier is the drop-in ANVIS module, though many other models and sizes are available at the market.
-Recently, the US Navy announced intentions to procure a dual-color variant of the ANVIS for use in the cockpit of airborne platforms.
+Currently, the most popular image intensifier formats are MX-10160 or MX-11769, though many other models and sizes are available at the market.

 Digital night vision

-Digital night vision relies on high sensitivity back-illuminated CMOS image sensors, also sometimes called sCMOS (scientific CMOS).
+Digital night vision often relies on high sensitivity back-illuminated CMOS image sensors, also sometimes called sCMOS (scientific CMOS).
 Their sensitivity can exceed the sensitivity of the human eye.
 These sensors can be head-mounted in night vision goggles and rifle scopes, but are also used in security camera systems, astronomy, and microscopy.
 Infrared illumination can be used, but is not necessary for their functionality.